mikumeda/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/prerequisites.md

 ### Before you begin

 It is important to understand the server installations in your network to avoid installing unnecessary software.
-Is your computer running Exchange

 |IIS required|IIS not required|
 |:-----|:-----|